akebono03/ehp-proof-tracer/README.md

 Im(f)=Ker(g)
 ```

-and kept distinct from the abstract isomorphism:
+and is kept distinct from:

 ```text
 B / Im(f) ≅ Im(g)